IgniteUI/help-topics/topics/01_General-and-Getting-Started/02_Using_Infragistics_Loader.md

     });
 });
 ```
-> **Note:** Deferring of the document ready event is only available in jQuery version 1.6 and above therefore this or newer version of the library is required to be used with Ignite UI 2016.2 and above.
+> **Note:** Deferring of the document ready event is only available in jQuery version 1.6 and above therefore this or newer version of the library is required to be used with %%ProductName%% 2016.2 and above.

 ### Load on Demand
 When you define resources up front as an option while initializing the loader, all files are immediately downloaded.
 An alternative to this approach, however, is to load scripts on demand.
 Loading on demand can help boost the performance of your pages by deferring the file loading until the moment they are needed on the page.
 The following code demonstrates how to initialize the loader without immediately loading any files.